-5 Signs You Need to Replace Engine Mounts
+5 Signs You Need to Replace Worn Engine Mounts

-If you start your engine and notice that it is making more of a noise than usual, and can feel more vibrations than usual, this is a key sign that your engine mounts might need replacing.
-As a mounting is worn down, its anti-vibration properties weaken.
+If you start your engine and notice that it is making more of a noise than usual, and can feel more vibrations than usual, this is a key sign of a worn engine mount and it may need replacing.
+If an engine mount is damaged, its anti-vibration properties weaken.
 An increase in vibrations leads to the engine making more of a sound than usual – something that can be extremely damaging to an engine if it continues for a long time.

 Upon starting a machine, you may notice an excessive lurch that doesn’t feel or sound healthy.
 This is a common indicator of a worn or damaged engine mount.
 This lurch then often steadies into a constant vibration, but you may then also experience a lurch when turning the ignition off.